Shawy-Xu/Gitexercise/readme.txt

 Git is free software distributed under the GPL.
 Try my new email address.
 Creating a new branch is quick.
-Modified this txt file.
+Modified this txt file again.
-There is a bug need to be fixed.